Lee Heider

-Lee Heider (born February 17, 1947) is a Republican member of the Idaho Senate, first elected in 2010.
-Heider represents the 24th District, which contains most of the city of Twin Falls.
+Lee Heider (born February 17, 1947) is a former Republican member of the Idaho Senate, first elected in 2010.
+Heider represented the 24th District, which contains most of the city of Twin Falls.

 Early life and career

 Heider was born and raised in Twin Falls.
 He is married to Jan, has six children, and 22 grandchildren.
 He is owner of a flooring company in Twin Falls and served in the United States Air Force.
 Heider holds a bachelor's degree from Brigham Young University and a Master of Public Administration from Ball State University.

 Previously Heider served as a member of the Twin Falls City Council and as vice mayor of Twin Falls.

 Idaho Senate

 In the Idaho Senate Heider is a member of the following committees: